GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-07-14-passing-props-to-protected-react-components.md

 export default PrivateRoute
 </pre>

-Note how the componentProps variable here is spread into a javascript object.
+Note how the <span class="code-snippet">componentProps</span> variable here is spread into a javascript object.
 This is important as it determines how we pass in our components.
 Rather than providing the props like a standard component, we need to pass them in as a javascript object.

 <span class="font-weight-bold">*src/App.js*</span>